BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 ### .NET
 * Handle user's default teams from dedicated new table `UserDefaultTeams` and remove property `IsDefault` from `Member` entity and database

+## V4.1.1 (2025-06-30)

+### Features
+* Add the possibility to include multiple lines of disclaimers at the top and/or bottom of the CSV file

+### Bugfix
+* Allow import of CSV files when a disclaimer is present

+## V4.1.0 (2025-06-24)

+### Features
+* Add the possibility to include a line on top of CSV files export.

+## V4.0.7 (2025-06-23)

+### BugFix
+* Fix multiple import of new items error
+* Fix dependency injection error of signalR when not activated

+## V4.0.6 (2025-06-05)

+### BugFix
+* Fix notification data JSON parse

+## V4.0.5 (2025-04-14)

+### BugFix
+* Fix local storage values being shared between all subsites of same domain for ultima layout and AppSettings value (offline mode)

+## V4.0.4 (2025-04-04)

+### BugFix
+* Fix Synchronize User from keycloak
+* Fix mandatory settings files in DeployDB
+* Fix missing ldapRepositoryHelper in AuthAppService for Connector
+* Fix error with import module when field is not editable
+* Fix display of specific output in import feature
+* Fix BIAToolKit option generator replacement issue
+* Fix the suppression of rights when generate a CRUD and an Option on same Feature

 ## V4.0.2 (2025-03-12)